top of page

 It was time to put these flows into historical context.
 Increasing human population sizes required increased flows of nitrogen.
 Every ancient agricultural civilisations had at least one legume in its repertoire.

-I contrasted fixation with nitrification as fixation requires low oxygen concentrations, as exemplified by the production of leghaemoglobin in legumes to protect their symbionts.
-Nitrification, however, requires oxygen and can be limited by low concentrations, which can happen, for example, in waterlogged fields.
+Nitrification, however, requires oxygen and can be limited by low concentrations.
+This can happen, for example, in waterlogged fields.
 A well-aerated soil, therefore, can increase nitrification rates.

 Islands in the pacific off Chile and Peru, which had accumulated nitrogen-rich bird poo for milenia, suddenly became hot property—enhancing tensions between those countries.
 Europe and America imported huge quantities.

-The Atacama desert became a lucrative resource.
+The Atacama Desert became a lucrative resource.
 It’s the driest desert in the world.
-Over millions of years ocean water sprayed across the desert to never be washed away by rain.
+Over millions of years, ocean water sprayed across the desert, never to be washed away by rain.
 There was an input but no output, so huge deposits of minerals accumulated.
 These deposits were exported to feed populations abroad.

-To finish the model, I added the denitrification flow and the variables that affect it.
+I added the denitrification flow and the variables that affect it.

-Not only can waterlogging reduce nitrate production (decreased inflow), an absence of oxygen increases the rate of denitrifying nitrates (increased outflow).
 I gave the example of swamps, which retain hardly any nitrogen.
 This is the reason carnivorous plants evolved to obtain nitrogen from insects (while still acting as autotrophs).

-It was now time to have students grapple with potential variation in the system.
-To do this I asked them all the things they could think of doing if they were a farmer.
+To do this, I asked them all the things they could think of doing if they were a farmer.
 The answers I expected and discussed were avoiding the waterlogging of fields to decrease rates of denitrification, spreading manure over fields to increase the rate of decomposition, growing legume cover crops (like clover), and applying nitrates directly to the soil.

 I finished the lesson by showing and discussing with the students a graph of the human population and an estimate of what it would be had the Haber process not been invented.